 The role of a special educator varies greatly depending upon the school, district and students being served.
 Special educators may work in a team teaching setting, a resource setting, a self-contained classroom or a combination of the three.

-At Olivet, the special education teacher training program teaches students to support their future students both academically and emotionally.
+At Olivet, the special education program teaches students to support their future students both academically and emotionally.
 Teacher candidates in this program will learn to plan lessons and manage a classroom.

 Before the student teaching experience, teacher candidates complete 130 hours of field experiences, including 85 hours working with students with disabilities in a multi-cultural setting.
 Once completed, they spend 60 supervised days teaching in a real classroom.